patternal/dircrawl/README.md

-This (directory & file) info is logged into separate log files, into a subfolder of the current directory from the command shell where dircrawl was invoked:
+This (directory & file) info is logged into separate log files, into a subfolder of the current directory from the command shell where `dircrawl` was invoked:
   * dir.log   -- directory names & information
   * file.log  -- file names, sums & information
   * error.log -- error messages (e.g. filename with path was too long, could not access file...)
   * crawl.log -- log counts and statistics (total size, time, processing rate)

-A unique log folder, a subfolder of 'dircrawl', is created for each run using the timestamp when the executable was started (yymmdd.HHMMSS in local time to the nearest second). the log files from the current crawl are placed in here.
+A unique log folder (`logDir`), a subfolder of 'dircrawl', is created for each run using the timestamp when the executable was started (with format 'yymmdd.HHMMSS' in local time to the nearest second);
+the log files from the current crawl are placed in here.

 The directory and file logs are written in a format suitable for import